I Set My House on Fire—and Learned a Leadership Lesson That Changed My Life

 A Moment of Negligence, A Life Changed

-The blaze began with as simple an action as a discarded candle.
-Fire consumed the building within minutes.
+One of the simplest things that could have started the fire was the discarding of a candle.
+Within minutes, the building was completely consumed by fire.
 Seeing it burn was unreal—not the burning but the wall of guilt, remorse, and powerlessness that came later, and this moment anchored my leadership lesson from crisis.

 According to the National Fire Protection Association, American fire departments respond to more than 350,000 home fires each year.
-But nothing can prepare someone for being included in those statistics.
+When it comes to being included in those statistics, however, nothing can adequately prepare a person.

 Clarity in Chaos: The Power of Leadership